 This vegan banana cake is moist with a tender crumb, completely gluten free and finished with a delicious buttercream frosting.
 This vegan gluten free cake is perfect for any occasion and is so easy to make!

 Finally another vegan gluten free cake recipe!
 This vegan banana cake is moist, fluffy, tender, full of delicious banana flavor and of course gluten free.

 Vegan cakes differ from regular cakes largely because they do not have eggs or dairy.
 But this cake also has no gluten!
 Promise you won’t be able to tell!

 This cake serves about 16 people, but if you want to make a small batch, just halve the recipe and bake in an 8 inch square baking pan for a snack or just make one layer!
-Try my strawberry cake next!
+Try my strawberry cake or pumpkin cake next!

 Key ingredients and substitutions

 Banana.
 You’ll about 5 or so very ripe and spotty bananas for this vegan banana cake.
 We’ll be pureeing the banana, then adding it to the rest of the batter.
 Using spotty bananas ensures they’re nice and sweet so we don’t need too much added sugar.

 Sugar.
 I opted to use all white granulated sugar, but you should be just fine using coconut sugar.
 However, the cake will be much darker and a bit more dense because the coconut sugar contains more moisture.